 Now let's now monitor whether network latency is affecting the remote network.

-From the bottom of the page, click and drag a chart widget into the empty space
+From the bottom of the Dashboards page, click and drag a chart widget into the

 - Click the empty chart.

-- Click Add Source and type Seattle and then click Seattle.
+- Click Add Source, type Seattle, and then select Seattle from the results.